tcsvn/pyadlml/docs/dataset.rst

 .. note::

-    A cleaned version of the amsterdam dataset is available and can be loaded with
+    To download the cleaned version of the amsterdam type

     .. code:: python

         clean_data = fetch_amsterdam(load_cleaned=True)

-    The cleaned dataset can be reproduced with the `amsterdam notebook`_.

 .. warning::